Palatine GAA: 2007 to present

-The town team who again got the better of them in 2018, when they defeated them in the county final by 0–9 to 0–5.
-The teams were all square at the break in the 2018 final, at 0-4 apiece.
-But Eire Og had much the better of the second half, and with county player Ciaran Moran missing the game through injury, and having lost main score-getter Shane O'Neill early on in an off-the-ball incident, Pal struggled to get on the scoreboard after half-time.
+The town team who again got the better of them in 2018, when they defeated them in the county final.
+While the teams were all square at the break in the 2018 final, at 0-4 apiece, Eire Og had the better of the second half and ultimately won by 0–9 to 0–5.

 Eire Óg beat Palatine in a county final yet again in 2019, this time on a scoreline of 1–16 to 0–5.
 Since winning the county championship in 2006 for the first time in 54 years, Palatine have lost 5 county finals, all to Eire Og.
 2 of those were in replays.
 (They have, however, won two county finals in that period, against Old Leighlin and Rathvilly).

 Palatine won their seventh Senior Championship in 2022, beating Tinryland in the final, 2-8 to 2-6.
 They had to survive a late Tinryland comeback to do so, having led comfortably for most of the game.
 Three weeks later, they won a game in the Leinster Club Football Championship for the first time, defeating St Patrick's of Wicklow on a scoreline of 2-14 to 0-8.
 They were subsequently defeated by Portarlington.

 In 2023, they survived a relegation playoff against Fenagh, but were back in the county final again in 2024, where they were beaten by Rathvilly after a replay.